Welcome to the 2023 edition of Travelling in Europe!

 (*) Cash means banknotes, coins, bearer negotiable instruments and certain types of gold.

 Within the EU

 There are no limits on what you can buy and take with you when you travel between EU countries, as long as it is for your own personal use and not for resale.
-Taxes (VAT and excise duties) are included in the price you pay and no further payment is due in any other EU country.
+Taxes (value added tax and excise duties) are included in the price you pay and no further payment is due in any other EU country.

 However, special rules apply in the case of goods subject to excise duty, such as alcohol and tobacco products.
 To determine whether tobacco and alcohol are for your own use, each country can set guide levels.
 If you carry a larger quantity of these goods, you may be questioned to check that you have no commercial intent.
-However, countries may not set their guide levels lower than the following.
+However, countries may not set their guide levels lower than the amounts in the table below.

 Coming into the EU

-If you enter the EU from a non-EU country, you can bring with you goods free of VAT and excise duties for personal use within the limits set out below.
+If you enter the EU from a non-EU country, you can bring with you goods free of value added tax (VAT) and excise duties for personal use within the limits set out below.
 The same applies if you come from territories where EU rules on VAT and excise duty do not apply.